Guest Blogger Ben on French School Exchange

 As part of my high school’s 12-day group exchange program in Rennes, I was about to fly to a foreign country to live with a family whom I had never met before.
 While a scary thought at first, living with a host family and engaging in their day-to-day life turned out to be the best part of my time in France.

-Based on my experience, I’m here to dispel some typical fears about living with a host family.
+Based on my experience, I’m here to share my student opinion on homestays and school exchanges and dispel some typical fears.

 Guest Blogger Ben on French School Exchange

-My host family immediately made me feel welcome.
+My host family immediately welcomed me.
 As soon as I walked in the door, my host mom showed me around the house, identifying each room, naming each pet, and opening their large refrigerator with a grand wave of the hand that meant I was welcome to everything.

 In those initial moments, my host family may have felt a little awkward too, but those feelings quickly went away for both of us.
-In reality, these weren’t random families signing up to let a stranger live with them for two weeks; they had been chosen as host families because they were considerate, open-minded, and kind, just as my family was when hosting my exchange partner.
+In reality, these weren’t random families signing up to let a stranger live with them for two weeks.
+They had been chosen as host families because they were considerate, open-minded, and kind, just as my family was when hosting my exchange partner on our school exchange and homestay program.

 homestays and exchanges partner